-FAQs | Applications (Spring 2014)
+FAQs | Applications

-What is the Application-Selection-Orientation timeline?
+What is the Application | Selection | Orientation timeline?

-If selected, will I be fully funded?
+If selected, how will my participation be funded?

 What is the typical structure of a GCP Session?